euowii/Let-s-Find-a-Place-to-Eat-/README.md

 Here's a link to the web app.
 I hosted it on Heroku.
 Feel free to give it a spin! https://glacial-fortress-04947.herokuapp.com/

+Alternatively, if you want to clone the repository, you're going to also have to run: npm install body-parser, ejs, express, request.
+These required dependencies that are needed are found in the package.json